KunkelAlexander/kunkelalexander.github.io/_posts/2025-06-13-computers-learning-tic-tac-toe-optimisation.md

 We observe several things:

 - **Hidden Layer Size**: At least 64 neurons are needed for good performance.
 Larger networks reduce training loss due to more degrees of freedom but risk overfitting.
+In the following, I will use a single layer with 128 neurons.
 - **Learning Rate**: Even with Adam optimiser, this hyperparameter is critical.
 Too high, and training diverges.
 Too low, and it crawls.
 The best-performing configuration also yields the lowest loss.
+In the following, I will use a learning rate of 0.003 as default.
 - **Gradient Steps**: The number of updates per training step has a limited effect.
 Fewer updates slow convergence slightly, but the final performance remains largely unchanged.
+In the following, I will use two gradient steps.
 - **Discount Factor**: Affects convergence speed but not end performance — at least in this setup.
 It is correlated with the learning rate, likely due to their joint influence on value estimation.
+In the following, I will use a discount factor of 0.8.
 - **Exploration Decay**: Too low a decay hampers training, as the agent stays random for too long.
 Otherwise, it has little effect — slower decay could simply require more training.
+In the following, I will use an exploration decay of 0.01 to a minimum exploration of 0.1.
 - **Batch Size**: Has minimal influence on performance but impacts training loss.
 Larger batches reduce variance in gradient updates and thus loss, but may lead to overfitting in more complex environments.